vinc/moros/README.md

     sudo dd if=target/x86_64-moros/release/bootimage-moros.bin of=/dev/sdx && sync

 In both cases, MOROS will open a console in diskless mode after boot if no filesystem is detected.
-The following commands will setup the filesystem on the first hard drive of the first ATA bus, allowing you to exit the diskless mode and log in:
+The following command will setup the filesystem on the first hard drive of the first ATA bus, allowing you to exit the diskless mode and log in as a normal user:

-    disk format /dev/ata/0/0
     install
-    user add

-**Be careful not to overwrite the hard drive of your OS when using `dd` inside your OS or `disk format` inside MOROS.**
+**Be careful not to overwrite the hard drive of your OS when using `dd` inside your OS, and `install` or `disk format` inside MOROS.**

 ## LICENSE